 For some very large tribes or tribes with multiple, separate reservations, the central tribal government may have coordinated IDAs with multiple localized teams throughout its tribal land areas.
 In these cases, it is important for the tribe to verify IDA information before requesting a joint PDA with FEMA.
 During a joint PDA, FEMA does not identify damage; it validates damage that has already been identified and verified by the tribe.
-If a tribe intends to request FEMA assistance as a subrecipient or recipient under a state's declaration, the f Refer to the Tribal Declarations Pilot Guidance for additional information on these factors.

-tribe must contribute to the state's overall IDA by sending its collected data to the state for verification.
+If a tribe intends to request FEMA assistance as a subrecipient or recipient under a state's declaration, the tribe must contribute to the state's overall IDA by sending its collected data to the state for verification.